ZenixYT/Five-Weather/README.md

 # Five-Weather
-Automated weather addon for FiveM
+Automated weather addon for FiveM.
+Weather can be changed in `server/main.lua`